“We have a bit of an image problem with Merrydown, its main constituency appears to be students and street tramps.” Chris Carr, Merrydown Chairman.

 Who’d have time to look at a picture, read the explanation below, then check out who it’s for below that, as they drive past our poster?

 I felt we needed something simpler, more like graffiti than advertising.

-Like the Milton Glaser ‘I love New York’ logo/poster thing.
+Like the Milton Glaser ‘I love New York’ poster.